2020 Summer Olympics

-The United States topped the medal table both by gold (39) and total medals (113), with China finishing second (38 and 89).
-Host nation Japan finished third, setting a record for the most gold and overall medals won by their delegation at an Olympic Games with 27 and 58.
+The United States topped the medal table both by gold (39) and total medals (113), with China finishing second (38 and 89, respectively).
+Host nation Japan finished third, setting a record for the most gold and overall medals won by their delegation at an Olympic Games with 27 and 58, respectively.
 Great Britain finished fourth, with 22 gold and 64 total medals.
-The Russian delegation competing as the ROC finished fifth with 20 gold medals and third in the overall medal count, with 71 medals.
-Bermuda, the Philippines and Qatar won their first-ever Olympic gold medals.
-Burkina Faso, San Marino and Turkmenistan also won their first-ever Olympic medals.
+The Russian delegation, competing as the ROC, finished fifth with 20 gold medals and third in the overall medal count, with 71 medals.
+Bermuda, the Philippines, and Qatar won their first-ever Olympic gold medals.
+Burkina Faso, San Marino, and Turkmenistan also won their first-ever Olympic medals.

 Bidding process

 The three candidate cities were Tokyo, Istanbul, and Madrid.
 The applicant cities of Baku and Doha were not promoted to candidate status.
 A bid from Rome was withdrawn.

 Host city selection

-The International Olympic Committee (IOC) voted to select the host city of the 2020 Summer Olympics on 7 September 2013, at the 125th IOC Session in Buenos Aires, Argentina, using an exhaustive ballot system.
+The International Olympic Committee (IOC) voted to select the host city of the 2020 Summer Olympics on September 7, 2013, at the 125th IOC Session in Buenos Aires, Argentina, using an exhaustive ballot system.
 None of the candidate cities won more than 50% of the votes in the first round; Madrid and Istanbul were tied for second place, so a runoff vote was held to determine which of the two cities would be eliminated.
 The final vote was a head-to-head contest between Tokyo and Istanbul.
 Tokyo was selected by 60 votes to 36, gaining at least the 49 votes required for a majority.